GerHobbelt/libdiagnostics/README.md

 # libdiagnostics

-A C/C++ diagnostics logging library with support for writing HTML and store images and misc binary data to disk alongside. or when a mere logfile doesn't suffice.
+A C/C++ diagnostics logging library with support for writing HTML and store images and misc binary data to disk alongside.
+For when a mere logfile doesn't suffice.

 ## Why & when use `libdiagnostics`?